syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Custom-Header.md

 ## How to handle events for custom view with tab view?

-When you use button or similar control with clicked event, it can be handled directly and set to the SelectedIndex property to navigate the clicked view.
+When using button or similar control with clicked event, it can be handled directly and set the SelectedIndex property to navigate the clicked view.

 {% highlight C# %}